 Mel Printing is now Print Bind Ship.
 Same dedicated team, bigger capabilities.
 Learn More

-What Is Book Binding?
+What Is DIY Book Binding?

-DIY Book Binding Supplies You Will Need
+Step 2: Gather Your DIY Book Binding Supplies

 • Ruler — Look at any book you own, and you’ll be hard-pressed to find any part of it that isn’t precisely measured and cut.
 You can make sure your own homemade book looks just as precise by having a quality ruler that’s sturdy enough and long enough for your book project.